Tips for Eating Healthy with Lupus

 Inflammation is the kind of symptom that can strike anywhere at any time.
 A study from Johns Hopkins University noted that “no overarching diet exists for people with lupus.
 [It] is a systemic disease, so maintaining good nutritional habits will help your body remain as healthy as possible”.
 The doctors at Johns Hopkins recommend a diet similar to the USDA’s Dietary Guidelines.

 To date, there are is no prescribed “lupus diet”.
 And unfortunately, there are few studies that actually test the effects of diet on this disease.
 However, bio-hackers and others struggling with lupus have turned to nutrition and new diets to help combat the disease.
-What’s been found from many is that the Paleo Diet and Ketogenic Diet have proven to be effective in preventing and managing the mental and inflammatory symptoms of Lupus.
+What’s been found from many is eating healthy with Lupus is possible, and further, that the Paleo Diet and Ketogenic Diet have proven to be effective in preventing and managing the mental and inflammatory symptoms of lupus.

 Managing Lupus with the Paleo Diet